datastaxdevs/workshop-ai-as-api/README.md

 More precisely:

-- first we will initialize a "tokenizer", asking it to build a dictionary (i.e. a token/number mapping) best suited for the texts at hand;
+1. first we will initialize a "tokenizer", asking it to build a dictionary (i.e. a token/number mapping) best suited for the texts at hand;
-- then, we will use the tokenizer to reduce all messages into (variable-length) sequences of numbers;
+2. then, we will use the tokenizer to reduce all messages into (variable-length) sequences of numbers;
-- these sequences will be "padded", i.e. we will make sure they end up all having the same length: in this way, the whole dataset will be represented by a rectangular matrix of integer numbers, possibly with leading zeroes;
+3. these sequences will be "padded", i.e. we will make sure they end up all having the same length: in this way, the whole dataset will be represented by a rectangular matrix of integer numbers, possibly with leading zeroes;
-- the "spam/ham" column of the input dataset is recast as "categorical": that is, it is made into two columns, one for "spamminess" and one for "hamminess", both admitting the values zero or one: this turns out to be a formulation much friendlier to machine-learning tasks in general;
+4. the "spam/ham" column of the input dataset is recast as "one-hot": that is, it is made into two columns, one for "spamminess" and one for "hamminess", both admitting the values zero or one (but with a single "one" per row): this turns out to be a formulation much friendlier to machine-learning tasks in general;
-- finally we will split the labeled dataset into a "training" and a "testing" disjoint parts.
+5. finally we will split the labeled dataset into a "training" and a "testing" disjoint parts.
 This is a very important concept: the effectiveness of a model should always be validated on data points **not used during training**.

 All these steps can be largely automated by using data-science Python packages such as `pandas`, `numpy`, `tensorflow/keras`.